-- a.
+a.
 A minimum of 70% attendance at the tutorial group meetings.
 A student who arrives after the official starting time of the meeting or leaves before the ending time of the meeting can be considered not to have attended.
-In order to be admissible for course examination, a student must have attended a minimum of 70% of the tutorial groups per course.
-If a student has not complied with the attendance obligation, the grade of the exam will be declared invalid; - b.
+In order to be admissible for course examination, a student must have attended a minimum of 70% of the tutorial group meetings.
+If a student has not complied with the attendance obligation, the grade of the exam will be declared invalid;

+- b.
 A satisfactory assessment and attendance for the practical training, if applicable.
 A student who arrives after the official starting time of the meeting can be considered not to have attended; - c.
 At least sufficient grades for the final course exam.
 A course exam is passed when a grade of 6.0 or higher has been obtained.

-2. Skills Labs
+2. Skills training

-A student can have a skills lab registered as having been passed if the following requirements have been met:
+A student can have a skills training course registered as having been passed if the following requirements have been met:

-a.
-Attendance of 100% of the skills lab sessions.
+- a.
+Attendance of 100% of the skills training sessions.
 A student who arrives after the official starting time of the meeting or leaves before the ending time of the meeting can be considered not to have attended.
-If a student has not complied with the attendance obligation, the student will get one chance per academic year to make up for the missed meetings;
+If a student has not complied with the attendance obligation but has not missed more than one meeting, the student will be able to apply for a compensatory assignment; - b.
+Timely and satisfactory completion of the required assignments.